 - be unsafe to use during pregnancy.

-Dangerous and lethal doses of nicotine can be absorbed through the skin.
-Nicotine is a poison and can cause serious injury and death.
-Electronic cigarettes are particularly dangerous to younger children who might be attracted by the packaging or flavouring - the fatal dose of nicotine for children is 10 mg.
+Nicotine is a dangerous poison and can cause serious injury and death.
+It can be absorbed through the skin.
+Liquid nicotine refill for electronic cigarettes are particularly dangerous to younger children who might be attracted by the packaging and the use of fruit and confectionery flavouring, such as chocolate, bubble gum, apple, and watermelon.

-To report the sale or possession of electronic cigarettes containing liquid nicotine, call 13 QGOV (13 74 68).
+To report the illegal sale or possession of electronic cigarettes and electronic cigarette products containing nicotine, call 13 QGOV (13 74 68).

 Safely dispose or surrender